-The cable is a 5 copper conductor cable in a SO-type rubber jacket.
+Lincoln control cables are copper 5 conductor cable in a SO-type rubber jacket.
 There is one 20 gauge twisted pair for network communications.
-This pair has an impedance of approximately 120 ohms and a propagation delay per foot of < 2.1 ns.
+This pair has an impedance of approximately 120 ohms and a propagation delay per foot of less than 2.1 nanoseconds.
 There are two 12 gauge conductors that are used to supply the 40 VDC to the network.
 The fifth wire is 18 gauge and is used as an electrode sense lead.
-It is typically connected to the feed plate on the feed head when that feed head is active.